polinchen98/sequence-finder/README.md

 # Sequence finder

-Small fast Python pipeline for searching species-specific regions in bacterial genomes.
+Light and fast Python pipeline for searching species-specific regions in bacterial genomes.

 ### Requirements